 A quick reminder that the first reading from my debut poetry book, Natures Speaks of Love and Sorrow is this coming Monday at 6 am PT (USA).
 Iโm excited about all 4 of these upcoming poetry readings, and hope you enjoy them!

-the stream residing, inside
+the distinction between the stream residing, inside

 and the one that trickles

-the mist and dew-ladened
+within the mist and dew-ladened petals

 trimmed